 - bandwidth: the rate at which each processor can access memory; - latency: the time between making a remote access request and receiving the reply.
-Latency accounts for overheads involved in resource allocation (solving contention on network), duration of communication (related to physical distance).
+Latency accounts for resource allocation (solving contention on network) and duration of communication (related to physical distance).